Liebranca/forge/A9M/README.md

 ## CHANGELOG

+### v0.01.2b

+- `*::vmem` tweaks for `cat`, `align` and `resize`.
+Fixed the `bstore` mistake were resizing would crash the subsequent write!

+- Ported `*::vcstring` from `peso`: it just gives a quick way to calculate the length of C strings, but that's enough for now.

+- Reworked the string buffer used to collect identifiers into a standard `char**`; there's no longer a need to encode the length of each token.

+- Turns out that the additional metadata that was encoded with each token can also be inferred by the time `L2` gets to need that information, so tokens are now 16-bit for keywords and 32-bit for identifiers.
+We might revisit this later, but good enough for now.

+- `*::$$` buffers are now padded to a 16-bit boundary and their length is stored automatically to final output.

 ### v0.01.1b

 - Moved first expression logic into `*::FE`; this makes it so we don't have to check for it every single time, and in turns simplifies the logic at all three levels.
 Quite obvious in retrospect ;>